 Large market research agencies are generally only interested in businesses that are willing to spend thousands of pounds on a project and if you are a market research novice, it can be tricky to know exactly where to start.
 It might even feel so overwhelming that you deem it not worth bothering with.
-But, as we saw in last week’s blog, market research is an essential ingredient in improving and developing your business.
+But, market research is an essential ingredient in improving and developing your business.

-Alice Broomhall – small business market research consultant, shares her top tips on how to do your own market research without breaking the bank!
+We asked Alice Broomhall – London-based market research consultant – to share her top tips on how to do your own market research without breaking the bank!

 1. Research, research, research